adhami3310/Footage/README.md

 ## About

 Trim, flip, rotate and crop individual clips.
 Footage is a useful tool for quickly editing short videos and screencasts.
 It's also capable of exporting any video into a format of your choice.
+See [Press](PRESS.md) for content mentioning Footage from various writers, content creators, etc.

 <img src="data/resources/screenshots/0.png" alt="Main screen with a chosen ISO and one USB memory">